Joy Katz

 Joy Katz (b Newark, New Jersey) is an American poet who was awarded a 2011 National Endowment for the Arts Fellowship for Poetry.

 She is the author of three poetry collections, most recently All You Do Is Perceive, a National Poetry Series finalist (Four Way Books, 2013), The Garden Room (Tupelo Press, 2006), and Fabulae (Southern Illinois University, 2002).
-Her work appears in Ploughshares, Gulf Coast,Conduit, Barrow Street, Colorado Review, Court Green, and Verse, Slope, The New York Times Book Review, Parnassus, and Prairie Schooner.
+Her work appears in The Paris Review, Ploughshares, Gulf Coast,Conduit, Barrow Street, Colorado Review, Court Green, and Verse, Slope, The New York Times Book Review, Parnassus, and Prairie Schooner.
 Katz was raised in Buffalo; Philadelphia; Camden, Maine; and Cincinnati.
 She earned a B.S. at Ohio State University, an MFA at Washington University in St. Louis, and she held a Stegner Fellowship at Stanford University.
 Katz is an editor-at-large at Pleiades.
 She teaches poetry workshops at the Chatham University MFA Program in Creative Writing.
 She married a playwright, Rob Handel, on May 28, 2005, and lives in Pittsburgh.